Quick travel guide to San Juan, Puerto Rico

 We did a little research about San Juan prior to visiting, but our research did nothing to prepare us for how much we would fall in love with the walled city of Old San Juan.

-Most of our research highlighted San Juan’s former defensive forts, Fort San Felipe del Morro and Fort San Cristóbal, as the prime tourist attractions in San Juan, but the clear highlight from our time in Puerto Rico was wandering the cobblestone streets of Old San Juan, admiring its colourful buildings and remarkable European-influenced architecture.
+Most of our research highlighted San Juan’s former defensive forts, Fort San Felipe del Morro and Fort San Cristóbal, as the prime tourist attractions in San Juan.
+However, the clear highlight from our time in Puerto Rico was wandering the cobblestone streets of Old San Juan, admiring its colourful buildings and remarkable European-influenced architecture.
 It’s a photographer’s dream!

 Should you travel to San Juan?